aplura/Tango/README.md

 - Add your VirusTotal API key to /opt/splunk/etc/apps/tango/bin/vt.py
 - You'll need to add the requests source into the tango app's bin directory `/opt/splunk/etc/apps/tango/bin/`.
 Requests can be found here: [Kenneth Reitz Github](https://github.com/kennethreitz/requests/).
 This is needed for the VirusTotal lookup.
 - Restart Splunk
+- You'll need to allow users to search the 'honeypot' index by default.
+To do this, go into “Settings”, then “Access Controls”, then “Roles”, “Admin”, then scroll all the way down to “Indexes Searched by Default”, then add honeypot to the right-hand column.

 Once in Splunk, you can start using the Tango app to analyze your Honeypot logs.